 One of the fond memories of my high school years of the late 1950s is of Linda's Drive-in Restaurant in Mountain View, CA.

-This place served hamburgers, fish sandwiches, shakes, a few other specialty sandwiches.
-One item that I often enjoyed was called a Parisian Burger.
-This was made with a couple of hamburger patties, a slice or two of cheese, a real French bun, and some special sauce.
+with a couple of hamburger patties, a slice or two of cheese, a real French bun, and some special sauce.
 One usually ordered their special fries, known today as potato puffs or Tater Tots.
 The soft drinks were supplied by the makers of Royal Crown Cola.
 A drink, fries and a Parisian Burger were very affordable for kids in the 50s.
 It was a regular hangout for many of us from both Los Altos High School (the Knights) and Mountain View High School (the Eagles) as it was about equidistant between the two schools.
 After a quick afternoon snack after school, a few of us would drive over to Camino Bowl for a game or two.

 Linda's was "fast food" well before the term ever came into vogue.
 It was sited on El Camino Real at Escuela in Mountain View.
 All they served were a couple of varieties of hamburgers - one was called a steakburger and on the glass window someone had painted the slogan, "When we say 'steak,' we mean (a cartoon of a t-bone steak)."
 It was a red and white cube of a building with large glass windows on three walls.
 You walked up and gave your order to one of the kids who worked there and within a couple of minutes, your burger, fries and drink were ready.